 Risk factors and injuries associated with falls can be classified as personal (also known as intrinsic) risk factors and environmental (also known as extrinsic) risk factors.
-Whist a fall can be caused by a single risk factor, it are more likely to be caused by multiple risk factors.
+Whilst a fall can be caused by a single risk factor, falls are more likely to be caused by multiple risk factors.

 |Health problems||Loss of balance|

 |Medications||Changes in walking|

 |Poor diet||Not being active|

 |Poor or loss of eyesight||Hazards around the home|